Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

 16

-The pull-down scheme is "active high"—released equals low, pressed equals high.
-This corresponds to ButtonActiveLevel::High in code.
+The pull-down scheme is "Active High"—released = low, pressed = high.
+This corresponds to GPIO_MODE_INPUT_PP (or similar pull-down settings) in the code.

-We don't use the pull-down scheme for three reasons: (1) in the pull-up scheme, the button connects to GND, which is available everywhere on the board, making wiring more convenient; (2) the vast majority of MCU development resources default to the pull-up scheme, so community resources are more abundant; and (3) if the button wire accidentally breaks or disconnects, the pull-up scheme returns the pin to a high logic level (a safe state), whereas a floating pin has an undefined level that could cause false triggers.
+We aren't using the pull-down scheme for three reasons: (1) In the pull-up scheme, the button connects to ground; GND is available everywhere on the board, making wiring easier; (2) The vast majority of MCU documentation defaults to the pull-up scheme, so community resources are more abundant; (3) If the button wire accidentally breaks or disconnects, the pull-up pin returns to a high level (safe state), whereas a floating pin has an indeterminate level, which could cause false triggers.

-With the wiring done, a button should theoretically produce an ideal signal: cleanly jumping from high to low the instant it's pressed, and cleanly jumping from low to high the instant it's released.
+With the wiring done, the button should theoretically produce an ideal signal: a clean jump from high to low the instant it is pressed, and a clean jump from low to high the instant it is released.
 Like this:

 理想的按钮信号: